 Planning a Visit

 Rowell Road is accessible via the Rochor or Jalan Besar MRT stations, both within comfortable walking distance.
 The area is compact enough that visitors combining Locanda with other Rochor addresses, including Cicheti for pre-dinner drinks or the broader strip for a post-meal walk, will find the geography works in their favour.
-Given that specific booking policies, hours, and pricing for Locanda are not confirmed in available data, direct contact with the restaurant before visiting is the prudent approach, particularly for weekend evenings when the shophouse format limits covers.
-Singapore's broader dining network, from Haidilao in Sembawang to OCEAN Restaurant on the Southern Islands, operates across vastly different booking windows and price tiers; Italian trattoria formats in Rochor tend to land somewhere in the mid-range of that city-wide spread.
+Reservations are recommended, and the restaurant's current hours should be checked before visiting, particularly for weekend evenings when the shophouse format limits covers.
+Italian trattoria formats in Rochor tend to land in the mid-range of Singapore's dining scene.